brave/qa-resources/WikiTemplate/Android/wikitemplate-android.md

 ## Tab Groups

 - [ ] Ensure tab-group is enabled by default
-- [ ] Verify toggling tab-group setting doesn't trigger a relaunch request
-- [ ] Verify tab-group is not reverted back to default setting after browser restart
+- [ ] Verify tab-group is not reverted back to default setting when changing it and then restarting the browser

 ## Developer Tools